Dumbbell Floor Press: How To Exercise Guide (Video Demonstration), Benefits, Muscles Worked, Mistakes, and Alternative Exercises

 - To keep your elbows in a neutral position, slightly tilt the weights at a 45-degree angle.*

-- Don’t let the dumbbells touch at the top of each rep. It will cause you to lose stability and maybe even harm yourself.
+- Don’t let the two dumbbells touch at the top of each rep. It will cause you to lose stability and maybe even harm yourself.

 - Squeezing the dumbbells as tight as possible will promote greater shoulder stability.
 It’s a phenomenon known as “irradiation.”